nebula-orchestrator/nebula/README.md

 7. create the haproxy\lb on each worker server, containerized or not (possibly not needed for services not accepting outside requests or for small scale where just the outside LB will do).
 8. create either an external LB\ELB to route traffic between the worker servers or route53\DNS LB between the servers.
 9. create the app using the nebula API using the same APP_name as the one you passed to the worker-manager
-10. (optional) create the api-monitor servers and run the api-monitor containers on them, make sure to first change the conf.json to your cluster params.